linhtn-spec/DATN/README.md

 **Q: Can I use this with existing data?**
 A: Yes, but configure DATABASE URL in .env

-**Q: How do I add a new feature?**
-A: See .github/copilot-instructions.md for patterns

 **Q: Is it production-ready?**
 A: Use Docker deployment guide for production setup